Janistamail/Janistamail/README.md

 # About me

-Hello!
+Hello there!
 I'm Janista 🥰🌷.
 I really love and want to be a backend developer🌹.
-But for full stack developer is good for me as well.
-I'm a self-motivated, hardworking person and never ever stop learning a new thing.
+And for full stack developer is good for me as well.
+I'm a self-motivated, hardworking person and I never stop learning a new thing.

 # Education